JJaewon7210/Fitbit-data-collect/README.md

 I am new to javascript with this project.
 To alarm the disconnection with server, I add the simple 'for' script below.

-It check the disconnection with server every 10 seconds.
+It checks the disconnection with server every 10 seconds.

 If the watch vibrates when using this app, it means you have to check follow things
 - (i) internet connection,